MateuszDyrda2/task/README.md

 # eol_task
-A header only implementation of a class representing a function without return.
+A header only implementation of a class representing a function without return value stored together with arguments you call it with.
 The task class doesn't allocate any memory and you can specify the size of a buffer used.
 ## Using the library
 The library allows for storing multiple function pointers with their arguments in containers even when their signatures don't match.